ImOphen/the-hitchhiker-s-guide-to-the-Segfault/README.md

 Note that the following segfault also works on **minishell** and **pipex** too since it uses the environment variables too :

-`env -i ./pipex infile ls cat outfile` or `env -i ./minishell` (starts the program with an empty environment, which is not checked, the program segfaults)
+`env -i ./pipex infile ls cat outfile` or `env -i ./minishell` (starts the program with an empty environment, which if it is not checked, the program segfaults)

 in minishell, there are a lot of cases to explore, since you can give it an infinite number of inputs and therefore possibilities, I personally found over 15 segfaults in some minishell projects in total, I will here show you those i encountred the most :